-Common Rule: In general, an individual must give specific informed consent to participate in research before the research may begin.142 The primary researcher must comply with several requirements related to obtaining and documenting informed consent, including providing specific information about the research protocol to potential participants.143 IRBs may waive or alter some or all informed consent requirements under certain circumstances.144 Note that there is a different set of waiver and alteration criteria and requirements for research involving public benefit or service programs conducted by or subject to the approval of state or local officials.145 eligibility" of prospective subjects, if the investigator will obtain the information through oral or written communication with the prospective subject or by accessing records or stored identifiable biospecimens.146 In addition to including standard elements in the informed consent, investigators must also provide specific information where it is relevant to the research protocol.147 This includes informing the participant about the following:
+Common Rule: In general, an individual must give specific informed consent to participate in research before the research may begin.
+The primary researcher must comply with several requirements related to obtaining and documenting informed consent, including providing specific information about the research protocol to potential participants.
+IRBs may waive or alter some or all informed consent requirements under certain circumstances.
+Note that there is a different set of waiver and alteration criteria and requirements for research involving public benefit or service programs conducted by or subject to the approval of state or local officials.

+An IRB may approve a research proposal in which an investigator will obtain identifiable private information without informed consent for the purpose of "screening, recruiting, or determining eligibility" of prospective subjects, if the investigator will obtain the information through oral or written communication with the prospective subject or by accessing records or stored identifiable biospecimens.
+In addition to including standard elements in the informed consent, investigators must also provide specific information where it is relevant to the research protocol.
+This includes informing the participant about the following: